igemsoftware2020/IISER-Pune-India/DeleMa_Detect/README.md

 # DeLeMa Detect Documentation

 DeleMa Detect is a Web application built on a lightweight python backend that is able to classify *Plasmodium falciparum* infected blood smear images.
 The classification has be documented to be about ~ 96% accurate with a 0.96  F1 score .
 Results for a blood smear image can be obtained within seconds whereas a traditional approach of testing in laboratory with the requirement of technicians would require atleast a day for accurate results.
 To classify each image, a Deep Learning convolutional neural network  based Mobilenet_v2 architecture was trained on a set of 27,558 images using open-source software Python, Tensorflow and Keras.
 The final Web app has been deployed on [Heroku](https://delema-detect-igem-iiserpune.herokuapp.com/) for testing and viewing.
 This repository contains all the files used to build, test and deploy the model.
+You can find more information on how the software was built on our [Software](https://2020.igem.org/Team:IISER-Pune-India/Software) page.

 ## Overview